yuriok/QGrain_Docs/source/index.md

 pip3 install QGrain
 ```

-Then, run it by the the command below in your `Terminal`.
+Then, start the GUI of QGrain by running the command below in your `Terminal`.

 ```bash
 python3 -m QGrain